 Open Energy Family and Open Energy Platform

 The Open Energy Family aims to ensure quality, transparency and reproducibility in energy system research.
-It is a collection of various tools and information and that help working with energy related data.
+It is a collection of various tools and information that help working with energy related data.
 It is a collaborative community effort, everything is openly developed and therefore constantly evolving.

 The main module is the Open Energy Platform (OEP), a web interface to access most of the modules, especially the community database.
 It provides a way to publish data with proper documentation (metadata), and link it to source code and underlying assumptions.